martinsumner/leveled/docs/ANTI_ENTROPY.md

 Within the current Riak AAE implementation, tracking recent changes is supported by having a dedicated anti-entropy store organised by segments (an identifier of a leaf of the Merkle tree) so that the Merkle tree can be updated incrementally to reflect recent changes.
 When a new update is received an AAE tree update is made following the vnode update, and the segment is marked as requiring an update before completing the next Merkle tree exchange.

 However as the view of the whole state is maintained in a different store to that holding the actual data: there is an entropy problem between the actual store and the AAE store e.g. data could be lost from the real store, and go undetected as it is not lost from the AAE store.
 So periodically the AAE store is rebuilt by scanning the whole of the real store.
 This rebuild can be an expensive process, and the cost is commonly controlled through performing this task infrequently.
-Prior to the end of Basho there were changes pending in develop to better throttle and schedule these updates - through the riak_kv_sweeper, so that the store could be built more frequently with safety (and so that the scans necessary to build the store could be multi-purpose).
+Prior to the end of Basho there were changes pending in riak\_kv's develop branch to better throttle and schedule these updates - through the `riak_kv_sweeper`, so that the store could be built more frequently with safety (and so that the scans necessary to build the store could be multi-purpose).

 The AAE store also needs to be partially scanned on a regular basis to update the current view of the Merkle tree, to reflect the segments which have been altered by recent changes.
 If a vnode has 100M keys, and there has been 1000 updates since the last merkle tree was updated - then there will need to be o(1000) seeks across subsets of the store returning o(100K) keys in total.
 As the store grows, the AAE store can grow to a non-trivial size, and these operations may have an impact on the page-cache and disk busyness within the node.